intel/rohd/README.md

 When connecting an `Interface` to a `Module`, you should always create a new instance of the `Interface` so you don't modify the one being passed in through the constructor.
 Modifying the same `Interface` as was passed would have negative consequences if multiple `Module`s were consuming the same `Interface`, and also breaks the rules for `Module` input and output connectivity.

 The `connectIO` function under the hood calls `addInput` and `addOutput` directly on the `Module` and connects those `Module` ports to the correct ports on the `Interface`s.
 Connection is based on signal names.
-You can use the `append` String argument in `connectIO` to uniquify inputs and outputs in case you have multiple instances of the same `Interface` connected to your module.
+You can use the `uniquify` Function argument in `connectIO` to uniquify inputs and outputs in case you have multiple instances of the same `Interface` connected to your module.
 You can also use the `setPort` function to directly set individual ports on the `Interface` instead of via tagged set of ports.

 ```dart
 // Define a set of legal directions for this interface, and pass as parameter to Interface